syz51/fundamental-analysis-system/docs/README.md

 Known design issues and resolutions tracked in `design-flaws/`:

 - [Index](design-flaws/INDEX.md) - All flaws by priority/domain/phase
-- [Dependencies](design-flaws/DEPENDENCIES.md) - Dependency graph and critical path
-- [Roadmap](design-flaws/ROADMAP.md) - Phase timeline and implementation plan
+- [Status](design-flaws/STATUS.md) - Current blocker tracking by phase
 - [Navigation Guide](design-flaws/README.md) - How to use the design-flaws folder

 ---